 “They say they’re going to enter this competition or that.

 How many competitions are there on this planet?

 Do they all have a career – meaning a career when you become a star, so to speak?
 No.”

 Kyung Wha Chung’s simple words sum up the futility of a competition circuit which crushes the aspirations of too many genuinely talented players.
 The violin world – just like the piano world – offers dozens of “international” competitions each year (on the piano it ranges between 50-100 depending on the year) – each claiming it can transform a young artist’s career prospects.

-The internationally acclaimed cellist Julian Lloyd-Webber recently revealed, in any case, that the majority of music competitions are quite simply corrupt, with judges colluding and using competitions merely to promote their own pupils and careers:
+The internationally acclaimed cellist Julian Lloyd-Webber recently suggested, in any case, that the majority of music competitions are quite simply corrupt, with judges colluding and using competitions merely to promote their own pupils and careers: